gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Get-AIPScannerRepository.md

 # Get-AIPScannerRepository

 ## SYNOPSIS
-Gets a list of repositores scanned by Azure Information Protection Scanner
+Gets a list of data repositories that the Azure Information Protection scanner is configured to scan.

 ## SYNTAX